-This is a sponsored conversation written by me on behalf of BUSH’S Beans.
-The opinions and text are all mine.
-As you may have noticed given the variety of cream of vegetable recipes on the blog, I love them.
+As you may have noticed, given the variety of cream of vegetable recipes on the blog, I love them.
 And this cream of beans soup joins the repertoire in a prominent place.
 It is excellent and super easy.
-I added a touch of merken, a Mapuche style blend of cilantro seed and smoked peppers, that goes very well.
+I added a touch of merken, a Mapuche-style blend of cilantro seed and smoked peppers, that goes very well.

 I have always found creams of vegetables very comforting, they warm the body and the soul, and that is just what we need after riding Hurricane Harvey in Houston.

 Another way to help is by inviting friends over for dinner or taking a home-cooked meal to them.
-And what better snack than a hot soup.
-I like to serve the cream of vegetables with something crispy on top that complements the soup: pumpkin seeds, sesame seeds, and this time I made some crunchy tortillas strips in the oven, also seasoned with merken.
-I used BUSH’S Great Northern Beans.
-My granny would have served this cream of beans with a sautéed sausage on top.
+And what better snack than a hot soup?
+I like to serve the cream of vegetables with something crispy that complements the soup: pumpkin seeds, sesame seeds, and this time I made some crunchy tortillas strips in the oven, also seasoned with merken.

 - 1 onion

-- 2 cans of BUSH’S Great Northern Beans
+- 2 cans of white beans (I used BUSH’S Great Northern Beans)

 - 1 bay leaf